Professional Ethics and Standards in Sport and Exercise Psychology

 - The instructor will primarly interact with students via the website in text.
 He is also available by phone and email on an as needed basis.

-- An online comprehensive exam will be made available to students subsequent to the onsite instruction at the conference and open for an announced, limited period of time.
+- An online comprehensive exam will be open for an announced, limited period of time.

 - Students who pass the exam will be provided with a certificate of completion.